 Howard F. Bresee

 It was in early June that an American bomber came over the airfield one night and the POWs wanted to cheer.
+The POWs first heard the sound of the plane and noted that it sounded different from the Japanese planes.
+Lights in every barracks went on as the POWs looked for the plane.
 It was the first American plane they had seen in two and a half years.
 It dropped four bombs at the far end of the airfield away from the POW barracks making four large holes in the runway.
 This was the first sign to the POWs that American forces were getting closer to the Philippines.
 The atmosphere at the airfield became tenser and the POWs watched Japanese planes taking off with extra gasoline tanks attached to their wings and bombs under their bellies.
 The Japanese also began to camouflage the airfield and hid the planes in revetments.

 At 2:00 PM on the 20th, the POWs left the fort, returned to Pier 1, and boarded a new ship – used to carry coal – that was much larger than the previous one but they were still crowded into one hold.
 The POWs gave the ship the name Singoto Maru.
-Other sources state that the ship was the Teiryu Maru.
-The ship pulled away from the dock at 4:15 PM and it was said that the trip to Manila would take 36 hours.
+The ship pulled away from the dock at 4:15 PM and it was noted that the trip to Manila would take 36 hours.
+The ship pulled away from the dock at 4:15 PM and it was noted that the trip to Manila would take 36 hours.
 The POWs were accused of not cooperating on June 21st, so they were not fed on the 22nd.
 The ship docked in Manila at 10:30 PM that night, but the POWs did not disembark until later in the morning of the 28th.
 From the dock, they marched to Bilibid Prison where they were searched and personal items were taken from them.

 At 5:00 AM on June 29th, many of the POWs were marched to the train station and rode boxcars to the Barrio of Cabanatuan.
 Those who remained at Bilibid had already been scheduled to be sent to Japan.
 It appears that Donald remained at Bilibid.